chenx16/DoctorLuckyGame/README.md

 ## Milestone 3 - GamePlay
 ### Running the Program
+1. Open a terminal or command prompt.
+2. Navigate to the directory /res which containing the `Milestone3.jar` file.
+You can use the `cd` command to change directories:
 Run the JAR file using the following command with default 20 turns:
+      ```bash
      java -jar Milestone3.jar mansion.txt

 You can enter any maximum number of turns you like, it needs to be a positive integer (>0).